Mickey Redmond: Broadcasting

 After his playing career ended, Redmond became a color commentator on television.
-His television stops include CBC's Hockey Night in Canada, ESPN National Hockey Night, NHL on Fox and for most of his broadcasting career, local television coverage of the Red Wings with play-by-play announcers Dave Strader, Mike Goldberg and (currently) Ken Daniels.
+His television stops include CBC's Hockey Night in Canada, NHL on ESPN usually with Dan Kelly, Mike Lange, or Sam Rosen, NHL on Fox and for most of his broadcasting career, local television coverage of the Red Wings with play-by-play announcers Dave Strader, Mike Goldberg, and (currently) Ken Daniels.
 His catchphrases are referred to by fans as "Mickeyisms".
-In one memorable string Mickey used the following to describe a scramble in the crease- "Ten hungry lumberjacks, one pork chop left on the plate, and who should come up with it but Brett Hull!"

 Redmond was a frequent guest on Drew and Mike In the Morning on WRIF.
-Redmond provided in-studio pre- and post-game commentary for WXYZ when ABC broadcast NHL games that featured the Red Wings, and currently does the same on NBC-broadcast Wings games for WDIV.
+Redmond provided in-studio pre- and post-game commentary for WXYZ when ABC broadcast NHL games that featured the Red Wings and he did the same on NBC-broadcast Wings games for WDIV.

-Redmond only does commentary for home games and away games with short trips, due to having coeliac disease and the difficulty of finding gluten-free meals over an extended trip.
-In those cases, his duties are covered by Chris Osgood or Larry Murphy.
+Currently, Redmond only does commentary on FanDuel Sports Detroit for home games and away games requiring only short trips, due to having coeliac disease, being a two-time lung cancer survivor and having a lot of difficulty of finding gluten-free meals over an extended road trip.
+In those cases, his duties are typically covered by Chris Osgood and/or Larry Murphy.

-In 2011, Redmond was the recipient of the Hockey Hall of Fame's Foster Hewitt Memorial Award.
-The award is an award named after Foster Hewitt and presented by the Hockey Hall of Fame to members of the radio and television industry who make outstanding contributions to their profession and the game of ice hockey during their broadcasting career.
-The award winners are selected by the NHL Broadcasters' Association.
+In 2011, Redmond was the recipient of the Hockey Hall of Fame's Foster Hewitt Memorial Award, named after Foster Hewitt and presented by the Hockey Hall of Fame to members of the radio and television industry who make outstanding contributions to their profession and the game of ice hockey during their broadcasting career.
+The award winners are selected by the NHL Broadcasters Association.

+In 2022, Redmond was inducted into the Michigan Sports Hall of Fame in Detroit.